Skip to content

 # ///

-• requires-python: Minimum Python version
+• requires-python: Minimum Python version.

-• dependencies: List of pip-installable packages with version constraints
+• dependencies: Pip-installable packages with version constraints.

-def setup(model: str, device: str = "cuda"):
+Signature: setup(checkpoint: str, device: str = "cuda", **extra).

 Examples